drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 efficiencies.
 The overall efficiency of the CPV/T system is dependent on the volume fraction of nanoparticles chosen [16-18](#_ENREF_16)\[\].

-Nanofluids are typically employed for energy conversion efficiency enhancement since they exhibit high heat-transfer capabilities and optical properties [19](#_ENREF_19)\[\].
-It is important to find one kind of low cost nanofluid that can be applied to nanofluid-based spectral splitting CPV/T system [8](#_ENREF_8)\[\].
+Nanofluids, thus, are typically employed for energy conversion efficiency enhancement since they exhibit high heat-transfer capabilities and optical properties [19](#_ENREF_19)\[\].
+But, it is important to find one best kind of low cost nanofluid that can be applied to nanofluid-based spectral splitting CPV/T systems [8](#_ENREF_8)\[\].

 As stated above, several methods are proposed in the literature to improve CPV/T system performance; employing a PV cooling system, using appropriate concentrators, and applying spectral filters are popular.
+Nanofluids offer a solution embodying all these characteristics.

-We select ZnO nanoparticles to prepare nanofluid for spectral splitting CPV/T system due to its high thermal conductivity and low cost [20](#_ENREF_20)\[\].
-In this study, we design and investigate the integration of concentrating solar irradiation to achieve higher incident light on the system, PV cooling, and spectral splitting for the requirement of using full spectrum in an optimum area.
+We selected ZnO nanoparticles to prepare a nanofluid for a spectral splitting CPV/T system due to its high thermal conductivity and low cost [20](#_ENREF_20)\[\].
+In the study, we designed and investigated the integration of concentrated solar irradiation, to achieve higher incident light on the system, with PV cooling and with spectral splitting, to use the full spectrum in an optimum way.
 The general objective of the study was to design an efficient concentrated hybrid photovoltaic thermal energy system.
-We designed a model and investigated the energy conversion performance for specific physical properties of a system.
-The study will help build green energy demand for household, industries and enterprises as an alternative solar electrical and thermal conversion mechanism.
-It also contributes to promoting proper green energy harvesting design by multiple uses of space and developing the technology towards practical application.
+We also developed a model and investigated the energy conversion performance for the specific physical properties of the system.
+The study will help satisfy the green energy needs of households, industry and enterprises as an alternative solar electrical and thermal conversion technology.
+It also contributes to promoting proper green energy harvesting design with multi-purpose use of space and to developing technology with practical applications.

 2.   **Methodology**